Real-Life Comparison Image Concept (Open-Cell Left | Closed-Cell Right)

 Greater R-Value

-Select our Vega Foam closed-cell spray foam for optimal attic insulation because it provides a greater R-value than other open or closed-cell foam options.
+Select our Vega Bond Foam closed-cell spray foam for optimal attic insulation because it provides a greater R-value than other open or closed-cell foam options.
 With a typical R-value of R-7 per inch, this closed-cell spray foam offers superior insulation performance.

 This higher R-value means our foam can better resist heat flow, regulating your attic temperature and reducing energy consumption.
 By selecting Vega Foam Closed Cell Foam, you can achieve better insulation results and improve your home's overall energy efficiency.